How-to-be-a-Hero-e-V/OBSTally/README.md

 ## Description

 So you want Tallys for your OBS?
 Okay.
-Grab your Raspberry Pi, 8-Channel Relais Card, some Lights, a PSU for the Lights and some Duct-Tapes and lets go.
+Grab your Raspberry Pi, 8-Channel Relais Card, some Lights, a PSU for the Lights and some Duct-Tapes and let's go.
 How you design the Hardware is up to you!
 This Script sets GPIO-Pins to LOW or HIGH, based on the Scene-State in OBS.

 ## Installation